FabioChiodini/ProjectSpawnSwarm/README.md

 NOTES ON Spawning to GCE

-To spawn VMs to GCE you need to set up an account
+To spawn VMs to GCE you need to set up an account, following are the high level steps:

-Enable the Compute Engine API
+- Enable the Compute Engine API

-Create credentials (Service account keys type) and download the json file to /home/ec2-user/GCEkeyfile.json
+- Create credentials (Service account keys type) and download the json file to /home/ec2-user/GCEkeyfile.json

 [Following steps must still be automated]

 Launch interactively (one time) this command:

-gcloud auth login
+- gcloud auth login

-From the output of the command get the https link and paste it into a browser
+- From the output of the command get the https link and paste it into a browser

-From the browser authorize the access and get the string
+- From the browser authorize the access and get the string

-relaunch the command
+- Relaunch the command

-gcloud auth login
+- gcloud auth login

-Paste the string when asked
+- Paste the string when asked

 -->>> I still have to make the GCE auth totally transparent :P